 In an editorial capacity, David is currently Co-Editor of the RAND Journal of Economics, Co-Editor of the Quarterly Journal of Political Science, an Associate Editor of the Journal of Economic Theory, and serves on multiple editorial boards and within scientific associations.

 At London Business School, David’s award-winning teaching has ranged across the full portfolio of degree programmes.
-Within EMBA Managerial Economics, he teaches tools for output choice and pricing in markets where businesses seek to exploit their market power; within the elective Thinking Strategically he uses the tools of game theory to analyse strategic decision-making; and within MBA Business, Government, and Society he has explored the interaction of businesses with wider societal stakeholders.
-His main focus is on teaching students from the School’s leadership programmes.
-He teaches all streams of the Executive MBA (EMBA) programme in both London and Dubai; he is the holder of the EMBA Best Teacher award.
+Within EMBA Managerial Economics, he teaches tools for output choice and pricing in markets where businesses seek to exploit their market power; within the elective Thinking Strategically he uses the tools of game theory to analyse strategic decision-making; and also participates in the School’s Global Business Experience programme.

 David also has experience in executive education, including a long term as Senior Tutor of the sixty-year-old Oxford University Business Economics Programme.
 In his consulting activities, David has advised clients on competition policy, auction strategy, business organization, talent management, and various aspects of the regulatory environment.